WafflesForDays/WafflesForDays/README.md

 # Information

-- 👋 Hi, I’m @WafflesForDays, a student currently in high school
+- 👋 Hi, I’m @WafflesForDays, a student currently in university
 - 👀 I’m interested in programming and software development
-- 🌱 I’m currently learning how to code in Java and working on improving my programming

 <!---
 WafflesForDays/WafflesForDays is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.